 This is the Ethiopia Misty Valley brought to you by 1000 Faces Coffee.
 Grown by the various small holder producers in the Yirgacheffe region at 1,750 - 1,950 meters, this full natural coffee is a perfect example of why we love coffees from Ethiopia.
-This coffee is complex and nuanced, with notes ranging from fresh berries to lavender and finishing with a silky chocolaty finish.
+This coffee is nuanced, with notes of black cherry to complex molasses and chocolate.

 Not as much flavor as other Mistobox coffees I have received.
 Hoping for something more flavorful with future shipments.